danielaliendo/06-heroes-app/README.md

 ## Development server

+Follow next steps to make it works:

+1. Run `https://github.com/danielaliendo/06-heroes-app.git` in your terminal for clone project repo

+2. Run `npm install` for installing project dependencies.

+3. Run `npm run backend` for a dev backend.

-Run `ng serve` for a dev server.
+4. Run `npm start` or `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding